PolymerGuy/recolo/docs/install.rst

     pytest recolo

-If you want to check out the examples, then download the files in the examples folder and run the examples.
+Download the files in the example folder and run the examples.
 By cloning the repo:
 ---------------------